-- SDC is a fee established pursuant to provisions of Article 29, § 6-113 of the Annotated Code of Maryland, to help finance the capital cost of upgrading existing plants and facilities as well as the construction of new capital projects attributable to the addition of new service. - 3.2 The Base SDC Fee level is established by Commission Resolution representing a formal adoption of the fee level mutually agreed upon by the Montgomery and Prince George's County Councils. - The SDC fee for a non-residential property or a dwalling unit or housing unit within multi-unit dwalling with more than five toilets is determined by the type and number of fixtures, existing and/or proposed, for which hookup to the WSSC's water and/or sewerage system(s) is proposed.
-The SDC levy is the sum of SDC Water Charges and SDC Sewer Charges, prevailing at the time of application for hook-up, which are associated with the individual fixtures proposed for hookup.

-3.4 The SDC fee for a residential unit with five or fewer collets is determined by the number of toilets, existing and/or proposed, for which hookup to the WSSC's water and/or sewerage system(s) is proposed.
-The SDC lavy is the sum of SDC Water Charges and SDC Sewar Charges, prevailing at the time of application for hook-up, which are associated with the number of toilets proposed for hookup.
+- 3.1 SDC is a fee established pursuant to provisions of Article 29, § 6-113 of the Annotated: Code of Maryland, to help finance the capital cost of upgrading existing plants and facilities as well as the construction of new capital projects attributable to the addition of new service. - 3.2 The Base SDC Fee level is established by Commission Resolution representing a formal adoption of the fee level mutually agreed upon by the Montgomery and Prince George's County Councils. - 3.3 The SDC fee for a non-residential property or a dwelling unit or housing unit within multi-unit dwelling with more than five toilets is determined by the type and number of fixtures, existing and/or proposed, for which hookup to the WSSC's water and/or sewerage system(s) is proposed.
+The SDC levy is the sum of SDC water Charges and SDC Sewer Charges, prevailing at the time of application for hook-up, which are associated with the individual fixtures proposed for hookup. - 3.4 The SDC fee for a residential unit with five or fewer collets is determined by the number of toilets, existing and/or proposed, for which hookup to the WSSC's water and/or sewerage system(s) is proposed.
+The SDC lavy is the sum standard and the sum of the sum of SDC Water Charges and SDC Sewar Charges, prevailing at the time of application for hook-up, which are associated with the number of toilets proposed for hookup.